BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/4_2__Interlude_Using_JQ.md

 6.61000000
 ```

-## Use JQ to Display Multiple Values by Multiple Keys
+## Use JQ to Display Multiple JSON Object Values by Multiple Keys

 **Usage Example:** _List usage information for all UTXOs._